 Example 1: Assume that a PE, whose nonseparately stated income is entirely derived from its retail business, maintains books and records that satisfactorily disclose the portion of the income derived from or connected with each of its retail stores (including its stores in Connecticut).
 Assume the PE has nonseparately stated income of \$500,000.
-Member #1's share of the PE's nonseparately stated income is 10% and the PE's books and records disclose that the portion of its nonseparately stated income derived from or connected with Connecticut sources is \$150,000.
-The PE must enter \$15,000 (\$150,000 x .10) on Line 1 as the amount of Member #1's share of the PE's nonseparately stated income derived from or connected with Connecticut Sources.
+Member #1's share of the PE's nonseparately stated income is 10% and the PE's books and records disclose that the portion of its nonseparately stated sources is \$150,000.
+The PE must enter \$15,000 (\$150,000 x .10) on Line 1 as the amount of Member #1's share of the PE's nonseparately stated income derived from or connected with Connecticut sources is \$150,000 x .10) on Line 1 as the amount of Member #1's share of the PE's nonseparately stated income derived from or connected with Connecticut Sources.

 Example 2: The facts are the same as in Example 1 except that the PE does not maintain books and records that satisfactorily disclose the portion of its nonseparately stated income derived from or connected with each of its retail stores.
 Assume that the PE's apportionment fraction as reported on Part II, Line 8, is 40%.
-The PE must enter \$20,000 ((\$500,000 x .10) x .40 = \$20,000) on Line 1 as the amount of Member #1's share of the PE's nonseparately stated income derived from or connected with Connecticut sources.
+The PE must enter \$20,000 ((\$000 x.10) x.40 = \$20,000) on Line 1 as the amount of Member #1's share of the PE's nonseparately stated income derived from or connected with Connecticut sources.